kharryhsu/Simple-UDP-Client-Server/README.md

 ## Features

 ### Server
-- Listens for incoming UDP packets from client.
+- Listens for incoming UDP packets from clients.
+- Handles multiple clients concurrently using multithreading.
 - Allows message exchange with clients.
-- Supports command-line argument configuration or interactive input.
+- Supports address and port configuration via command-line arguments or interactive input.
-- Graceful shutdown with error handling.
+- Provides error handling and graceful shutdown.
-- Uses multithreading to handle multiple clients concurrently.

 ### Client
-- Sends UDP packets to the server using a specified address and port.
+- Sends UDP packets to the server.
-- Allows bidirectional communication with the server.
+- Supports bidirectional communication with the server.
-- Supports command-line argument configuration or interactive input.
+- Configurable via command-line arguments or interactive input.
 - Handles errors and unexpected disconnections.

 ---